 Trimming the applications list is a lot less satisfying than filling it up.

-It should come as no surprise that Apple Installer installation packages can contain scripts.
+[Bad link] can contain scripts.
 These scripts are supposed to conduct important operations during the course of the software installation.

 However, when you are the system administrator of more than one Mac, you find that developers sometimes miss a good balance between what you think should be in the installer payload versus what should be in its

 Therefore, developers should not need to run scripts that create or delete files — they should be created from the payload itself, and if a file must be deleted during the install then consider that perhaps you’re doing it wrong.
 Likewise, there should be little need move or copy files, because as many copies as desired can be installed from the paylod.
 Similarly, the need to change ownership or modify permissions should be taken care of in the payload.